pmadruga/ds-jobindex/reports/blogpost_engine.md

 | 10            | Café Sonja søger barselsvikar for køkkenchef                 | Skibskok til Fiskeristyrelsen                                                          | 2 uddannede pædagoger til vores vuggestueafdeling                             | Vikarledsager - Søborg            |
 Table: model comparison for the query "kok".

-Looking at the first results table, several things can be concluded:
+Several conclusions are drawn from studying the first results table:

-1. The results from jobindex are not bad, since a few of them include the word "kok" or "køkken".
+1. The results from Jobindex.dk are not bad, since a few of them include the word "kok" or "køkken".
 However, they are not in order.
-Also, they are interspersed with unrelated jobtitles, such as "Sygeplejerske" on result #3 and #8.
+Also, they are interspersed with unrelated job titles, such as "Sygeplejerske" on result #3 and #8.
 2. Direct search (using the algorithm above) presents quite good results.
 All of the results include the word kok.
 3. TFIDF presents relatively good results, but some noise as well.
 4. BERT returns a lot of noise, with only one good result.

-The main reason for the TFIDF and BERT present noise is due to the fact that when they are processed, the description of the job postings is included.
+The main reason for the TFIDF and BERT present noise is because when they are processed, the description of the job postings is included.
 Some descriptions are not representative of the actual job title.
 However, the Direct Search results do not include job descriptions, hence the good results.
 But what happens when search queries become more specific and more complex?
 Let's take two more examples.

 ### Example 2 - "*Fysioterapeut til neurorehabilitering*":